-The developmental education program at Terra Community College provides important educational opportunities to students.
-With two primary classrooms located in the general technologies building, building B, rooms 108 and 303, the program offers courses to help ensure students’ preparedness for college-level mathematics, reading and writing, and to introduce students to the study skills necessary for collegiate success.
+The developmental education program at Terra State Community College provides important educational opportunities to students.
+With two primary classrooms located on campus, the program offers courses to help ensure students’ preparedness for college-level mathematics, reading and writing, and to introduce students to the study skills necessary for collegiate success.

 Developmental Education Courses

 Developmental Education courses help students develop and enhance their skills in writing (ENG 0810), mathematics (MTH 0120), computer skills (DLS 0410) and reading comprehension (ENG 0710).
 Students are placed in these classes after the college entrance pretesting.
 We personalize our Developmental Education classes to meet the needs of each student.
 Instructors use many types of teaching techniques, including multimedia programs, modular exercises, computer-assisted instruction, lectures and the Internet.
 These courses help students develop foundational college skills.
 They were also designed to help students prepare for more advanced college work.
 Students in our Developmental Education classes receive grades of “S” or “U,” and these courses do not fulfill graduation or transfer requirements.